Pseudochazara cingovskii: Taxonomy

 The species was originally named Satyrus sintenisi cingovskii by Gross in 1973.
-It was later renamed to Psudochazara cingovskii by Gross in 1978.
+It was later renamed to Pseudochazara cingovskii by Gross in 1978.

-Description

-These species are cool pale grey brow, with the upperside bands on wings being particularly noticeable.
-Its habitat is scattered with white limestone rocks where it is very difficult to catch it due to its very pale underside, camouflaging in.
-The Macedonian Grayling is facing endangerment due to marble quarrying occurring in its habitat.
-This endemic species is the most threatened butterfly species in Europe, and active conservation efforts are vital for sustaining a healthy population size.
-The species is univoltine and is on wing from late June to July depending on altitude.

 Morphology

+These species are cool, pale, greyish brown, with upperside bands on wings particularly noticeable.

-The wingspan of these butterflies ranges from 43-51 mm (males) and 53-56 mm (females).
+The wingspan ranges from 43-51 mm (males) and 53-56 mm (females).
 Adults show sexual dimorphism.
-The males are typically smaller than the females.
-Forewings of the males are more pointed, while they are more rounded in females with outer margins perpendicular to the inner margin.
+Males are typically smaller than females.
+Male forewings are more pointed, while females' are more rounded with outer margins perpendicular to the inner margin.

-Upperside of wings is greyish brown with visible submarginal bands that are paler (sandy yellow, darkening into a more vivid reddish yellow distally), occasionally displaying an overall reddish yellow hue.
-Both sexes feature two ocelli which are white-centered on the forewing band, with two small white dots between them.
-There are smaller white dots on the hindwing, often with inner black frame, mostly in males and relatively less females.
-The underside of the wings displays yellowish-greyish-brown hue in the postdiscal region and the fringes are greyish white.
+Wing uppersides are greyish brown with visible submarginal bands that are paler (sandy yellow, darkening into a more vivid reddish yellow distally), occasionally displaying an overall reddish yellow hue.
+Two ocelli are white-centered on the forewing band, with two small white dots between them.
+Smaller white dots appear on the hindwing, often with an inner black frame, mostly in males and relatively less in females.
+Wind undersides display yellowish-greyish-brown hue in the postdiscal region, while the fringes are greyish white.

-Male genitalia of the species features broad valvae that narrow after a curved midpoint.
-The distal processes of the valvae are tapered, similar to those of Pseudochazara orestes.
+Male genitalia feature broad valvae that narrow after a curved midpoint.
+The distal processes of the valvae are tapered, similar to those of P. orestes.
 The tegumen is elongated and well-developed, slightly more curved and rounded at the base comparative to other species.
-The uncus attaches to the tegumen at an angle resembling that of Pseudochazara graeca.
+The uncus attaches to the tegumen at an angle resembling that of P. graeca.
 The subunci are wider with developed bases, distinguishing P. cingovskii morphologically from other species.